Grislow/KnowledgeBase/resources/glossary.md

 __8.8.8.8__ is the ip address of Google's DNS Server.
 If you ever have DNS related problems try configuring your DNS settings to that server.

 ## DRY
 "Don't Repeat Yourself" is a coding principle which states that if you catch yourself writing the same code over and over again then you are probably doing something wrong.
-Try to group repeated logic into a seperate function.
+Try to group repeated logic into a separate function.

 ## Duck typing
 Checking if an object is of a certain type by checking its properties.